 Students from non-EU countries

-You need proof of health insurance from a German public health fund in order to matriculate.
-The cost of student health insurance (including care insurance) is the same with all the public health funds and amounts to about 80 € per month.
+You need proof of health insurance from a German public health insurer in order to enrol at university.
+If you have a health insurance coverage from your home country please consult a German statutory health insurer whether the coverage is sufficient for enrolment at university (e.g. AOK or TK on campus).
+If not, you have to obtain a German statutory health insurance for your enrolment.
+The costs für the student rate depends on the insurance company and will be around 80 € per month.
 You are free to choose any of the public health funds, but you can also choose a private health insurance.
 For example:

 Please have a look here for very detailed overview on the German health system.